jasp-stats/jasp-desktop/Docs/development/jasp-error-list.md

 * Sample correlation co-efficient is undefined - not enough observations
 * Sample correlation co-efficient is undefined - one (or more) variables contain infinity
-* Sample correlation co-efficient is undefined - one (or more) variables contain an NA, or do not vary
+* Sample correlation co-efficient is undefined - one (or more) variables do not vary